• Skip to primary navigation

 oatmeal cookies on parchment paper

 These are one of my favorite cookies to enjoy around the holidays, because the combination of warm cinnamon spice and comforting oatmeal has such a nostalgic, classic cookie feel.
+(And if you are loving these oatmeal/dark chocolate flavors, also try these Chocolate Oatmeal Cookies with Toffee.)
 The dough for Cinnamon Oatmeal Lace Cookies with Dark Chocolate is quick and easy, so making a batch or two of these when the holidays are in full swing couldn’t be easier.
 Refrigerating the dough (for just an hour) is the secret to achieving an evenly baked cookie that’s thin and crispy around the edges, but tender in the middle.

 The thin, delicate shape of these sweet cookies means they are super stackable.
 If you’re giving cookie boxes to friends and family for Christmas, Cinnamon Oatmeal Lace Cookies with Dark Chocolate are a great choice to include.